Migrate to Warp from iTerm2 Warp imports your iTerm2 profile automatically, bringing over theme, font, keybindings, hotkey window, and more in a few clicks. This page walks through the importer, what it covers, and what to reconfigure manually after. ## What transfers automatically Warp ships a buil

 Migrate to Warp from iTerm2

 # Migrate to Warp from iTerm2 Warp imports your iTerm2 profile automatically, bringing over theme, font, keybindings, hotkey window, and more in a few clicks.
 This page walks through the importer, what it covers, and what to reconfigure manually after. ## What transfers automatically Warp ships a built-in iTerm2 importer that reads your default profile from `~/Library/Preferences/com.googlecode.iterm2.plist`.
 It imports: * **Theme** - foreground, background, cursor, and all 16 ANSI colors (light and dark variants if configured). * **Font** - family and size (when the font exists on your system and is supported by Warp). * **Default shell** - if you've set a custom Command in your iTerm2 profile. * **Working directory behavior** - Warp translates iTerm2's "Reuse previous session's directory" and similar options. * **Window dimensions** - rows and columns. * **Opacity and blur.** * **Copy-on-select, mouse and scroll reporting, and Option-as-Meta settings.** * **Global hotkey** - if you use a hotkey window or hotkey activation, Warp maps it.
 To run the importer: 1.
 In Warp, open the [Command Palette](/terminal/command-palette/).
 2. Search for **Import External Settings**.
 3. Select **iTerm2 Profile: Default**.
 Warp only imports the profile marked as your Default Bookmark in iTerm2.
-4. Choose which settings to keep or skip on the preview screen. <figure> <figcaption>Select a settings profile to import.</figcaption> </figure> ## Use Warp's agent for follow-up settings If the importer doesn't pick up something you care about — a non-default profile, an unusual keybinding, a specific setting — ask Warp's agent to translate it directly.
-Warp ships a [`settings.toml` file](/terminal/settings/) and a bundled `modify-settings` skill that lets the agent read your iTerm2 plist and write equivalent values into Warp's settings.
-1. In Warp, switch to [Agent Mode](/agent-platform/local-agents/overview/) with `⌘+I`.
-2. Paste a prompt like: > Read my iTerm2 preferences with `defaults read com.googlecode.iterm2` and port any settings that the importer didn't cover (extra profiles, custom keybindings) into my Warp `settings.toml` using the `modify-settings` skill.
+4. Choose which settings to keep or skip on the preview screen. <figure style={{ maxWidth: "563px" }}> <figcaption>Select a settings profile to import.</figcaption> </figure> ## Use Warp's Agent for follow-up settings If the importer doesn't pick up something you care about, such as a non-default profile, an unusual keybinding, or a specific setting, ask Warp's Agent to translate it directly.
+Warp ships a [`settings.toml` file](/terminal/settings/) and a bundled `modify-settings` skill that lets the Agent read your iTerm2 plist and write equivalent values into Warp's settings.
+1. In the Warp app, switch to [Agent Mode](/agent-platform/local-agents/overview/) with `⌘+I`.
+2. Paste this prompt into Agent Mode, then press `Enter`. > Read my iTerm2 preferences with `defaults read com.googlecode.iterm2` and port any settings that the importer didn't cover (extra profiles, custom keybindings) into my Warp `settings.toml` using the `modify-settings` skill.
 Show me a diff before applying.
-3. Review the proposed diff and approve.
+3. Review the proposed diff, then approve the changes.
 Warp hot-reloads `settings.toml`. ## What to reconfigure manually A few iTerm2 features don't map directly and need a manual pass after import: * **Multiple profiles.** Warp imports only your Default profile.
 If you rely on multiple iTerm2 profiles, create equivalent [tab configs](/terminal/windows/tab-configs/) in Warp. * **Keyboard shortcuts.** Warp's [keyboard shortcuts](/getting-started/keyboard-shortcuts/) cover most iTerm2 bindings out of the box, but custom bindings need to be recreated in **Settings** > **Keyboard shortcuts**. * **Split panes and arrangements.** Rebuild using [split panes](/terminal/windows/split-panes/) and [tab configs](/terminal/windows/tab-configs/). * **Triggers.** Warp doesn't have a direct equivalent.
 Reach similar outcomes through [YAML workflows](/terminal/entry/yaml-workflows/) or Agent Mode. ### Choose your prompt After the import, choose which [prompt](/terminal/appearance/prompt/) to use: 1. [**Warp prompt**](/terminal/appearance/prompt/#warp-prompt) - Warp's native prompt with drag-and-drop context chips for git branch, directory, timestamps, and more.
 Configure in **Settings** > **Appearance** > **Prompt**.
 2. [**Shell prompt (PS1)**](/terminal/appearance/prompt/#custom-prompt) - inherits your existing shell prompt configuration unchanged.
-Pick this if you want Warp to match your iTerm2 prompt exactly. ## Warp-native equivalents Features switchers commonly look for after leaving iTerm2, and where they live in Warp: | From iTerm2 | In Warp | | --- | --- | | Hotkey window (Quake mode) | [Global hotkey](/terminal/windows/global-hotkey/) (imported automatically when detected in your iTerm2 profile) | | Triggers | [YAML workflows](/terminal/entry/yaml-workflows/) for repeatable actions; Agent Mode for pattern-based automation | | Profiles | [Tab configs](/terminal/windows/tab-configs/) for layouts; [Warp Drive](/knowledge-and-collaboration/warp-drive/) for shared team setups | | Autocomplete menu | [Autosuggestions](/terminal/command-completions/autosuggestions/) + [tab completions](/terminal/command-completions/completions/) | | Instant replay | [Session restoration](/terminal/sessions/session-restoration/) | | Password manager integration | [Warp Drive environment variables](/knowledge-and-collaboration/warp-drive/environment-variables/) | For more on what you can configure after migrating, see the [Warp quickstart](/quickstart/) and [Customizing Warp](/getting-started/quickstart/customizing-warp/).Import your iTerm2 profile into Warp to transfer themes, fonts, keybindings, hotkey windows, and more in a few clicks.
+Pick this if you want Warp to match your iTerm2 prompt exactly. ## Warp-native equivalents Use this table to find Warp equivalents for iTerm2 features you might look for after switching: | From iTerm2 | In Warp | | --- | --- | | Hotkey window (Quake mode) | [Global hotkey](/terminal/windows/global-hotkey/) (imported automatically when detected in your iTerm2 profile) | | Triggers | [YAML workflows](/terminal/entry/yaml-workflows/) for repeatable actions; Agent Mode for pattern-based automation | | Profiles | [Tab configs](/terminal/windows/tab-configs/) for layouts; [Warp Drive](/knowledge-and-collaboration/warp-drive/) for shared team setups | | Autocomplete menu | [Autosuggestions](/terminal/command-completions/autosuggestions/) + [tab completions](/terminal/command-completions/completions/) | | Instant replay | [Session restoration](/terminal/sessions/session-restoration/) | | Password manager integration | [Warp Drive environment variables](/knowledge-and-collaboration/warp-drive/environment-variables/) | For more on what you can configure after migrating, see the [Warp quickstart](/quickstart/) and [Customizing Warp](/getting-started/quickstart/customizing-warp/).Import your iTerm2 profile into Warp to transfer themes, fonts, keybindings, hotkey windows, and more in a few clicks.

 Warp imports your iTerm2 profile automatically, bringing over theme, font, keybindings, hotkey window, and more in a few clicks.
 This page walks through the importer, what it covers, and what to reconfigure manually after.